The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Experiments

 \subsection{Experimental Setup}

 \textbf{Data and Splitting.} We evaluate our method on large-scale real-world market data covering three major stock indices: CSI 300 (Large-cap), CSI 500 (Mid-cap), and CSI 1000 (Small-cap).
 This selection ensures the evaluation covers diverse market dynamics across different market capitalizations.
 The dataset spans from January 2019 to July 2025.
 To strictly prevent look-ahead bias, we employ a chronological split: Training (Jan 2019 -- July 2023), Validation (July 2023 -- July 2024), and Testing (July 2024 -- July 2025).
+Additional datasets for evaluation on the US S\&P 500 and historical stress-test periods are detailed in Appendix \ref{app:exp_setup_data}.

 \textbf{Implementation.} Input features are constructed from minute-level multivariate data.
-Models map the feature sequence to realized returns and are optimized using Adam.
-The supervision label is the realized return at the best horizon selected by our bi-level optimization framework.
+Models map the feature sequence to realized returns and are optimized using AdamW.
+During training, the supervision signal is dynamically determined by our bi-level optimization framework, which learns the optimal label horizon.
+Comprehensive details are provided in Appendix \ref{app:implementation}.